krakenjs/kraken-js/README.md

 resolve, and register middleware with your express application.
 You can either specify the middleware in your config.json or {environment}.json, (or) import it from a separate json file using the import protocol mentioned above.

 #### Included Middleware
 Kraken comes with common middleware already included in its `config.json` file.
-The following is a list of the included middleware and their default configurations which can be overriden in your app's configuration:
+The following is a list of the included middleware and their default configurations which can be overridden in your app's configuration:
 * `"shutdown"` - internal middleware which handles graceful shutdowns in production environments
   - Priority - 0
   - Enabled - `true` if *not* in a development environment